magdziarek/oztrack/readme.md

-# OzTrack
+# ZoaTrack

-OzTrack is a free-to-use web-based platform for the analysis and visualisation of animal tracking data.
+ZoaTrack is a free-to-use web-based platform for the analysis and visualisation of animal tracking data.
 It was developed for the Australian animal tracking community but can be used to determine, measure and plot home-ranges for animals anywhere in the world.

-This software is copyright The University of Queensland.

-This software is distributed under the GNU GENERAL PUBLIC LICENSE Version 2.
-See the COPYING file for detail.

 ## Installing on Ubuntu

-The following instructions have been tested on Ubuntu 13.04 and 13.10.
+The following instructions have been tested on Ubuntu 13.10 and 14.04.

 ### Setting up the database